-Duterte slams US, says Philippines drug campaign will not stop
+Philippine President slams US; backs drug war

 Story highlights

-- Duterte tells crowd the CNN reports that he admitted to killing suspects 'are not wrong'
+- Duterte says CNN reports that he admitted killing suspects 'are not wrong'

-- The president says it's not a crime to say, 'I will kill you if you destroy my country'
+- President: It's not a crime to say 'I will kill you if you destroy my country'

-(CNN)The Philippines President vows to keep up his controversial campaign against drugs as long as he remains in office.
+(CNN)The Philippine President vowed Friday to keep up his controversial campaign against drugs as long as he remains in office.

-Rodrigo Duterte was met with a roar of approval and chants of "Duterte, Duterte," when he took to the stage in Singapore to address members of the Filipino community Friday.
+Rodrigo Duterte was met with a roar of approval and chants of "Duterte, Duterte" when he took to the stage in Singapore to address members of the Filipino community.

 He said he would not stop "until the last drug pusher and the last drug lord are..." at which point he drew his finger across his neck in a dramatic execution-style gesture.